TanushreeBorase/OTP-Verification/README.md

 # OTP-Verification
-This is a 4-digit OTP verification project based on html and CSS.
+This is a 4-digit OTP verification project based on html and CSS and javascript.

+# OTP
+On entering 1234, you will get a message OTP verified successfully! if any other digits are entered this message will pop up: OTP verification failed.Please try again.